Kids Inc. has mural painted by Blank Spaces for their 75th anniversary

 Lackey said they are not just about sports but also about supporting youth.

-“It’s a project that’s showing off talent here in our community that are school aged kiddos that will be able to use those talents to do some big things,” Lackey said.
+“It’s a project that’s showing off talent here in our community that our school-aged kiddos that will be able to use those talents to do some big things,” Lackey said.

 The mural is being done by Blank Spaces, a program that encourages kids to express themselves through art.